thesassway/thesassway.com/source/advanced/math-sequences-with-sass.html.markdown

 ---
-Date: 12 October 2013
+date: 12 October 2013
-Categories: advanced, guides, hugo-giraudel
+categories: advanced, guides, hugo-giraudel
-Author: Hugo Giraudel
+author: Hugo Giraudel
-Summary: A fun experiment by Hugo Giradel that demonstrates advanced usage of functions.
+summary: A fun experiment by Hugo Giradel that demonstrates advanced usage of functions.
 Learn about the fibonacci sequence in Sass and more!
 ---

 # Math sequences with Sass